rarebooksinstem/rare-books-in-stem/content/english/post/005-ridley-treatise-magneticall/index.md

 This particular copy comes from the Frank Streeter library and was sold at auction in 2007.
 It is bound in modern calf with a leather label stamped in gilt.
 There are some condition issues to note.
 The title page has been laid down on a backing sheet, and this copy is missing the volvelle found on page 137.

 Nicholas Okes, the printer of this book, was known for printing works of English drama, history, science, and literature.
-He was apprenticed to William King for eight years before becoming a master printer on April 19, 1606. *A Dictionary of Printers and Booksellers* says he operated from 1606 until his retirement in 1639.
-He died in 1644.
+He was apprenticed to William King for eight years before becoming a master printer on April 19, 1606. *A Dictionary of Printers and Booksellers in England, Scotland and Ireland* by Ronald McKerrow and Harry Aldis says he operated from 1606 until his retirement in 1639, after which his son John continued the business.
+Nicholas Okes died in 1644.

 {{< figure src="book.jpg" title="This copy is bound in modern calf" width="400" class="left">}}\
 {{< figure src="endpapers.jpg" title="Marbled endpapers in this copy" width="400" class="left">}}